Privacy Notice

 ico.org.uk

-What information do we collect about you?
+What information do we collect?

-We process personal information to enable us to support the provision of healthcare services to patients, maintain our own accounts and records, promote our services and to support and manage our employees.
+We process personal information to enable us to support the provision of healthcare services to patients, maintain our own accounts and records, promote our services, and to support and manage our employees.
 To enable us to do this effectively we are often required to process personal data i.e. that which identifies a living individual.

 We also process special category data.
-This is personal data which the DPA18 says is more sensitive, and so needs more protection:
+This is personal data which the Data Protection Act 2018 (DPA18) says is more sensitive, and so needs more protection:

 • Racial and ethnic origin